Pro-Con: Privatizing Healthcare

 Furthermore, the right to health care can save lives.
 A study done in 2009 at Harvard University shows that the lack of healthcare is in partnership with 44,789 deaths per year.
 This is a 40% increase in risking death in our everyday lives.
-On this note, according to http://www.theatlantic.com, if we had free or reduced health care prices, it would save nearly 50,000 preventable deaths.
+On this note, according to an analysis of Canada’s healthcare system by the Atlantic, if we had similar free or reduced health care prices, it would save nearly 50,000 preventable deaths.
 How helpful would that be?
 People who cannot afford privatized healthcare may get sick and not be able to get the support that they may need.
 Healthcare is not easy to get either.
 So the nearly 20 million people who received it within the last 8 years, have worked hard to get the help they need, and to have it privatized would destroy what they have fought for.

 Although privatized healthcare creates inequality, it is, in fact, a human right.
 In 1948, the United States and 47 other nations agreed to The United Nations Universal Declaration of Human Rights.
 The document says that “everyone has the right to a standard of living adequate for the health and well-being of oneself and one’s family, including… medical care.”
 Privatizing health care would do the opposite to the American people and higher prices, leave more and more people in risk.